Russians control 80% of key Ukraine city, cut escape routes

 “You need to apply … to the authorities of the country whose court passed the verdict, and that is not the Russian Federation,” Peskov said.
 “But, of course, everything will depend on appeals from London.
 And I am sure that the Russian side will be ready to listen.”

-Britons Aiden Aslin and Sean Pinner, and Moroccan national Brahim Saadoun, were sentenced to death last week for allegedly fighting as mercenaries for Ukraine in the self-proclaimed Donetsk People’s Republic held by Russia-backed separatists.
+Britons Aiden Aslin and Sean Pinner, and Moroccan national Brahim Saadoun, were accused of fighting as mercenaries for Ukraine in the self-proclaimed Donetsk People’s Republic.
+They were sentenced to death in proceedings that London called “a sham.”

-London called the proceedings “a sham.”
-British Foreign Secretary Liz Truss said earlier Tuesday that the best route to secure Aslin and Pinner’s release was “through the Ukrainians,” but added that she would do “whatever it takes.”

 Separatist authorities said all three had a month to appeal their sentence.
 Kyiv has pledged to try to secure their release through a prisoner swap with Russia.